cannonkeys/ck-docs/docs/ripple-guide.md

 ![](images/ripple/02-PCB-connected-to-via.jpg)

-Using the Keytester Tab, test the keys using metal tweezers, paper clips, or any small enough metal device to short the back of the hot-swap sockets.
+Using the Keytester Tab, test the keys using metal tweezers, paper clips, or any small enough metal device to short the back of the hotswap sockets.

 ![](images/ripple/03-testing-hotswap-pcb.jpg)![](images/ripple/04-testing-solder-pcb.jpg)